hashed-io/proxy-financial-smart-contracts/docs/Tutorials/how to assign roles.md

 </br>

-6. By this time, we're going to focus on how to assign a role to a new user.
-Please click on `Add role to account` button.
+6. By this time, we'll focus on how to assign a role to a new user.
+Please click on the `Add role to account` button.

 </br>